rerdavies/ToobAmp/README.md

 	`sudo ./install`

-If you are not usings Visual Studio Code, the following commands can be used to configure and build the project:
+If you are not usings Visual Studio Code, the following shell scripts, found in the root of the project, can be used to configure, build and instal the project:

     ``./config     #configure the proejct`

     `./bld   # build the project.

+    `sudo ./install`